lumina-ai-inc/chunkr/README.md

-###Status Updates (Only for hosted API on www.chunkr.ai)
+## Status Updates (Only for hosted API on www.chunkr.ai)
-1. We have temporarily switch to Textract for OCR from PaddleOCR.
+### 1. We have temporarily switch to Textract for OCR from PaddleOCR.
 Textract is provided for free until we resolve PaddleOCR issues.
 Textract opccasionally miosses tables that PaddleOCR wouldn't.
 For self-deploys you can still set PaddleOCR as your OCR strategy in the task service .env variables.
-2. We are still experiencing extremely high loads and this has affected throughputs.
+### 2. We are still experiencing extremely high loads and this has affected throughputs.
 We're working hard to get ingestion speeds back to our standard.

 # Chunkr